cchudzicki-ocw-testing/9.401-fall-2022/content/pages/week-7-response-paper.md

 *The Tool: Open access and alternative publishing agreements*.
 Describe what you did in fulfilling this practical activity, and any snags you encountered.

-Then give your critical evaluation of Open Access publishing models.
+*Critical evaluation of the tool.* Give your critical evaluation of Open Access publishing models.
 How will these changes improve science?
 What are the remaining challenges?

-This response paper should be about 1-page long, single-spaced.
-Total points: 3.
+*This response paper should be about 1-page long, single-spaced.
+Total points: 3.*